slowernews/wisdom-tldr/README.md

 Cancel your pity party.
 No one is coming to save you.<br>
 Pull yourself together and take total ownership for everything in your life.

-> *'If you are feeling lost in life, you need to experience more things.
-Do whatever you have to do to give yourself more experiences.'*
+> *'If you are feeling lost in life, you need to experience more things.'*

 > *'What do you do for fun?
 What are you interested in that everybody in the world is interested in?'*

 > *'Take some time away from all external influences and really decide what you want for yourself in the areas of health, wealth, relationships, and personal growth.
-Then, once you have a clear picture of what you want, hustle like crazy until you achieve it.'*
+Then, do it.'*

-> *'Your fears are the pathway to power.
-The more fear you feel, the more you will know you are on the right track.'*
+> *'The more fear you feel, the more you will know you are on the right track.'*